COVID-19 Update & Resources

 We have compiled the resources below and will continue to update this page in real time.
 Please don’t hesitate to reach out to our office with questions (617) 850-0040.

 Member of Congress

-Telehealth and telemedicine will be covered with relaxed regulations.
+- Telehealth and telemedicine are covered with relaxed regulations.